GregariousMammal/Main-Site/foodiegiftboxfaq.md

 #Frequently asked questions

 ##How do I make an order?
-Fill in the survey form and email to cate@atravellingcook.com You will then receive an invoice (including postage/delivery fee).
+Fill in the survey form [here](  You will then receive an invoice (including postage/delivery fee).
 Once paid via paypal, your order will be prepared.

 ##How do I pay?
 Please pay via paypal.
 You will receive the details after sending through your order request.